j4759/web_app/README.md

 * Push changes to repo
 * Create a PR, the github workflow will deploy to dev
 * Review changes in deployment account, request a review from a repo admin
-* If the PR is approved your changes will be pushed to prod
+* If the PR is approved your changes will be deployed to prod

+### 1st deployment
+* After the initial infrastructure deployment manually push the docker image to the ECR repo for the task definition
+* Subsquent deployments only require building and pushing the image if the web app source code has been changed

 ---

 ## Image Creation
-To make build the image and upload to ecr complete the following actions.
+To build the image and upload to ecr complete the following actions.
+N.B. the image name must match <app_name>-repo-<env>:latest or the task definition will fail
 * Create the following environment variables:
   ```bash
     export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE